ninoCan/zettelkasten/README.md

 [<anchor>]: <link> "title"
 ```

+The unique id is going to a base62-encoded string.
+Thus, enabling the storage of at most 13_537_086_546_263_552 slips.
+We should never run of indexes...

 ## Additional tools

 Because of the semi-structured nature of the notes, it might be useful to leverage external tools to reduce redundant operations.